patademahesh/dve/README.md

     dve -s .encoded.mkv -e ~/bin/ffmpeg -l host1,host2,host3 media/test.mp4

+dve automatically copies the local ffmpeg to remote systems for encoding, but this won't work if you want to mix architectures / OSes.
+If you ensure there's a valid ffmpeg install in the $PATH on each remote system, you can disable copying over the local encoder:

+    dve -d -l win1,win2,lin1,lin2 media/test.mp4

+This allows you to mix Windows/cygwin and Linux hosts on the same encoding job.

 ## Benchmarks

 Hosts used for this benchmark were dual Xeon L5520 systems with 24GB of RAM,